RainerKuemmerle/g2o/doc/file-format.md

 ## Vertex / Dynamic Vertex
 - String, the tag of the vertex
 - Int, the unique ID of the vertex
-- bool, true iff the vertex is fixed
 - [Float], the estimate of the vertex
 - [Data], the data associated to the vertex